Too many Canadians are living on the financial brink, according to a recent nationwide survey conducted for FP Canada.

 Getting the right help is plan A

 However, that doesn’t mean you have to confront all the worst-case scenarios at once.
-The important thing is to find a qualified financial planner you’re comfortable with and get the process going.
+The important thing is to find a professional financial planner you’re comfortable with and get the process going.
 That can be as simple as setting financial goals like starting a monthly savings target and opening a savings account.

 “When people start to grasp the basics, its eases them into the idea that financial planning does not need to be a huge, complicated process that you only do for retirement, or that you only need a financial plan if you’re wealthy,” says Kevin.
 “Part of a CFP professional’s role is to help ensure that a client’s money is being allocated and used as efficiently as possible, so that they get the most out of whatever financial resources they have.”